nadim116/Final_Project/NS_Defensive.md

 ### Suggestions for Going Further (Optional)

 - Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
+Recall that alerts only detect malicious behavior but do not stop it.
 For each vulnerability/exploit identified by the alerts above, suggest a patch.
 E.g., implementing a blocklist is an effective tactic against brute-force attacks.
 It is not necessary to explain *how* to implement each patch.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
+The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats identified by the alerts above.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network:

 - Vulnerability 1- Excessive HTTP Errors

-  - **Patch**: Require a stronger password policy in the user account settings.
+- - **Patch**: Require a stronger password policy in the user account settings.
 Update the account password policy in Windows group policy through /etc/security/pwquality.conf & through /etc/security/pwquality.conf in Linux
-  - **Why It Works**: By having a strong password it will be almost impossible to guess or brute force
+  - **Why It Works**: Having a strong password will be almost impossible to guess or brute force.

 - Vulnerability 2 - HTTP Request Size Monitor

-  - **Patch**: Use advanced intrusion prevention and threat management systems, which combine firewalls, VPN, anti-spam, content filtering, load balancing, and other layers of DDoS defense techniques.
+- - **Patch**: Use advanced intrusion prevention and threat management systems, which combine firewalls, VPN, anti-spam, content filtering, load balancing, and other layers of DDoS defense techniques.
 Together they enable constant and consistent network protection to prevent a DDoS attack from happening.
-This includes everything from identifying possible traffic inconsistencies with the highest level of precision in blocking the attack
+This includes everything from identifying possible traffic inconsistencies with the highest level of precision in blocking the attack.
   - **Why It Works**: Given the complexity of DDoS attacks, there’s hardly a way to defend against them without appropriate systems to identify anomalies in traffic and provide instant response.
 Backed by secure infrastructure and a battle-plan, such systems can minimize the threat.

 - Vulnerability 3 - CPU Usage Monitor

-  - **Patch**: Use Host Instrusion Prevention System to identify DOS attack
+- - **Patch**: Use Host Intrusion Prevention System to identify DOS attack
-  - **Why It Works**: This stops malware by monitoring the behavior of code
+  - **Why It Works**: This stops malware by monitoring the behavior of code.